paramraghavan/sparksql-awsglue/README.md

 dataset that underpins the view.

-- Caching - Spark will read the parquet, csv,etc.., execute the query only once and then cache it.
-  Then the code in the loop will use the cached, pre-calculated DataFrame.
+- Caching - Spark will read the parquet, csv,etc.., execute the query only once and then cache it. when the code is in the loop, it will use the cached, pre-calculated DataFrame.
 Imagine that you are working with a lot of data, and you run a series of queries and actions on it without using caching.
 It runs again and again without you even noticing.
   This can add hours to the job running time or even make the job fail.